-- In its interior it conserves three enormous and very precious altars of Renaissance ends considered a masterpiece of the German sculpture of the period.
+- In its interior, it conserves three enormous and very precious altars of Renaissance ends considered a masterpiece of the German sculpture of the period.

-- This the church where two denominations of faith share the peace to worship and to embrace the glory of the God.
+- This the church where two denominations of faith share the peace to worship and to embrace the glory of God.

 I was amazed by how the interior looks, they are decorated with sculptures and painted panels.
-The chancel has a high altar along with two altars on both sides, choirs with framed artworks by famous painters, significantly indicate this is a Catholic chancel.
+The chancel has a high altar along with two altars on both sides, choirs with framed artworks by famous painters, signs indicate this is a Catholic channel.
 The crypt holds the tombs of St.Ulrich and St. Afra.
 The Shrine keeps the bones of St.Ulrich. (click on my YT channel to watch)